-28. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe it includes the applicable requirements of R.S.
+C. Obtain the entity's annual sexual harassment report for the current fiscal period, observe that the report was dated on or before February 1, and observe that the report includes the applicable requirements of R.S.
 42:344:

 Obtained St. Martin Parish Clerk of Court's annual sexual harassment report for the current fiscal period, noting the report was dated prior to February 1st.